Life Matters TherapyPsychotherapy in Manchester & Online

 How I work

-I take an understanding-led approach, seeing many struggles - including anxiety, low mood, burnout and loss of confidence, as human responses to life’s experiences and pressures rather than personal shortcomings.
+I take an understanding-led approach, seeing many struggles - including anxiety, low mood, burnout and loss of confidence as human responses to life’s experiences and pressures rather than personal shortcomings.
 Through reflection, theory, and psychoeducation, I support you to make sense of what’s happening for you - how certain patterns may have developed, why they persist, and how they might be changed.

 This understanding often reduces self-blame and creates a greater sense of choice, agency, and control.
 Change is approached with care and at your own pace, supporting you to reconnect with who you are and move towards living in a way that feels more authentic, grounded, and sustainable.